GoogleChromeLabs/webbundle-plugins/README.md

 ### `baseURL`

-Type: `string`
+Type: `string  `
+Default: `''`

 Specifies the URL prefix prepended to the file names in the bundle.
-This must be an absolute URL that ends with `/`.
+Non-empty baseURL must end with `/`.

 ### `primaryURL`